ChinaTalks - Ritual and Sincerity: Theories from China

 Read: "Why Are Hundreds of Harvard Students Studying Ancient Chinese Philosophy?", article on Professor Puett's popular course at Harvard University in The Atlantic.

-The ChinaTalk is open to the public and free of charge but registration is required.
+The ChinaTalk is open to the public and free of charge.

 Registration is closed.